Fort Wayne Dancesport

 Fort Wayne Dancesport Chapter Dance

 Join Fort Wayne Dancesport for its monthly social ballroom dance 7 p.m. to 11 p.m. at IPFW's Walb Student Union Ballroom.
 Doors open at 7 p.m.
-A group lesson in rumba by a professional instructor Dave Cowdrey begins at 7:15 p.m.
+A group lesson in nightclub two-step by professional instructor Dave Couture begins at 7:15 p.m.
 General dancing begins at 8:15 p.m. and runs until 11 p.m.
 Other information, including a map to the venue, is available at the top of our "FWD Events" page.

 Increasing membership is a necessary priority for our chapter.
 USA Dance began as an organization of competitive dancers but its goals from inception included encouraging social dancing.
 Here in Fort Wayne as well as nationally, social dancing participation is on the decline.
 If we are to continue to exist as a social ballroom dancing organization, we must reverse that trend.
 We have determined that there are three main tactics to increase social dancing membership.